Mogady/BertQA-HTMLsnippets/readme.md

 ### How does it work:
-Here I use distilbert which is pre-trained on the QA task and only works with text, not HTML, however, I want a model that can return the HTML version of the answer, to do that I have to search for the answer in the HTML content and find the container element which has the answer in it.
+Here I use distilbert which is pre-trained on the QA task and only works with text, not HTML, however, I want a model that can returns the HTML version of the answer, to do that I have to search for the answer in the HTML content and find the container element which has the answer in it.

-To do that I parsed the HTML as a tree and started looking in each branch for the model predicted answer.
+I parsed the HTML as a tree and started looking in each branch for the model predicted answer.

 ### How to run: